 Contact the video administrator at the Texas Office of Court Administration [email@example.com] for assistance to assess the video capability of your computer.

-Open a browser session (Chrome, Internet Explorer, Mozilla, Safari) and enter the web page address http://www.speedtest.net to conduct a speed test on your Internet connection.
-Conduct 3-4 video link speed tests to check for consistency or variation in speed test results.
+Go to www.speedtest.net to conduct a speed test on your Internet connection.
+Conduct three or four video link speed tests to check for consistency or variation in speed test results.

 You will need a minimum download/upload speed of 1.2 Mbps / 0.43 Mbps to be able to conduct a point-to-point video conference call.

-If there is a need to have a multi-party video call (3 - 4 video endpoints), then your minimum Internet bandwidth (speed) will need to be double or higher than the numbers provided above.
+If there is a need to have a multi-party video call (three or four video participants), then your minimum Internet bandwidth (speed) will need to be double or higher than the numbers provided above.

-A request for a video link can be submitted to the Judge, by anyone involved in a court case.
+A request for a video link can be submitted to the court, by the following participants in a court case.

 - Court staff